-You know that sleep is an important part of a healthy lifestyle.
-If you’re pregnant, sometimes it’s difficult to get enough rest due to discomfort or anxiety.
-However, if you’re suffering from insomnia or other sleep disorders, you might want to consider the effects it could have on your pregnancy.
+You know that sleep is an integral part of a healthy lifestyle.
+If you’re pregnant, sometimes it’s challenging to get enough rest due to discomfort or anxiety.
+However, if you have insomnia or other sleep disorders, you might want to consider the effects it could have on your pregnancy.

-A new study found that women with sleeping disorders are more likely to have a premature birth than women without.
-According to an article in the New York Times, the study looked at over 2,000 women who gave birth between 2007 and 2012 with sleep disorders and compared them with 2000 women without sleep disorders.
+A new study found that women with sleeping disorders are more likely to have a premature birth than women without them.
+According to an article in the New York Times, the study looked at over 2,000 women who gave birth between 2007 and 2012 with sleep disorders and compared them with 2,000 women without sleep disorders.

 To learn more about this study, click here.